Welcome to another issue of Crypto Betting Weekly, where we look at the week’s top crypto gambling news!

 Stake’s partnership with Watford now includes Dogecoin

-Following Stake (review, bettors are geo-blocked) and Watford’s 3-year sponsorship deal in July which was commemorated with a 10 million DOGE giveaway, the sportsbook has announced yet another sponsorship initiative.
+Following Stake and Watford’s 3-year sponsorship deal in July which was commemorated with a 10 million DOGE giveaway, the sportsbook has announced yet another sponsorship initiative.
 Its latest $1 million deal with the Premier League side, sees Watford pumping the much-hyped DOGE as its sleeve sponsor.

 However, there remains an outside chance that the sportsbook parted with a fraction of its considerable hoard of bitcoin.
 Stake‘s crypto sportsbook and casino platforms account for over 5% of bitcoin’s total transactions worldwide.